 Heading on a road trip?
-Be sure the car & the family are ready with this free printable checklist and tips for what to do before a long car trip!
+Get the car & family ready with this free printable road trip planner and tips for what to do before a long car trip!

 This week's one of those quiet times -- not too much on the calendar.

 But I know it won't last long --

 We're waiting to hear about college acceptances, looking into a few new attractions and counting the days until Spring Break (less than a month away for us!)

 And I can smell an AWESOME family road trip somewhere in the near future.

 Ahh ...
 I love the thought of exploring someplace new with our kids!

 When it comes to taking a car trip, I'm one of those "need to plan ahead" type of people.
 I don't like to get on the road and worry about whether we might have any car problems or worse, run out of snacks before we reach our destination (heavens no!! the kids might not last until the next stop ;)